jolocom/jolocom-lib/docs/gettingStarted.rst

 What can I do now?
 #########################################

-Up to this point, you have successfully created and anchored a self-sovereign identity.
-Now you can use this identity to:
+Up to this point, you have successfully created and anchored a digital self-sovereign identity.
+In the next sections we will look at how you can:

 * create a public profile and publish it through your DID document
 * make statements about yourself, and others in the form of verifiable credentials
 * authenticate against services, and share the aforementioned credentials with other identities.

-Please visit our usage section to find out more about possible usage patterns with the Jolocom Protocol.